A review by Tannette Eyre, who was gifted a used cart for her Boykin Spaniel:

 Why buy an Eddie’s Wheels?

-A typical neutral-balanced cart is weightless on the shoulders while fully supporting the pet on its pelvic floor.
+A typical neutral-balanced dog wheelchair is weightless on the shoulders while fully supporting the pet on its pelvic floor.
 The saddle, built to your dog’s measurements, is large enough to allow for normal range of motion.

-- Preferred by leading veterinary rehab specialists, such as Integrative Pet Care in Chicago, Gulf Coast in Houston, Two Hands Four Paws and Beach Animal Rehab in Los Angeles, Dr. Jason Berg (Guardian ), Medvet, and MSPCA in Boston.
+Preferred by leading veterinary rehab specialists, such as Integrative Pet Care in Chicago, Healing Paws in Portland, Two Hands Four Paws and Beach Animal Rehab in Los Angeles, Dr. Jason Berg (Guardian ), Medvet, and MSPCA in Boston.

-- Only Eddie’s Wheels cart are entirely custom-built to address your pet’s abilities and disabilities – giving your pet the support it needs to rehabilitate and maintain a good quality of life.
+Only Eddie’s Wheels dog wheelchairs are entirely custom-built to address your pet’s abilities and disabilities – giving your pet the support it needs to rehabilitate and maintain a good quality of life.

 What are the advantages of your padded, welded saddle over the “soft” saddle carts?